Registration powered by RegOnline

 Riley will join Lorna Rivera, the second keynote presenter, at the Symposium.
 A Research Scientist in Program Evaluation at the Georgia Tech Center for Education Integrating Science, Mathematics and Computing (CEISMC), Rivera is one of the nation’s rising young voices on diversity in the high performance computing field and will speak on the topic “Breaking the Glass Ceiling: Successfully Identifying and Addressing Selection Bias in a Student Program.”
 She also plans to include preliminary findings from the study’s expansion to include members of underrepresented minorities in the HPC field.

 In addition to the keynoters, the HPC Symposium includes presentations from industry and educational leaders, and a wide array of panel discussions and tutorial sessions.
 Several sessions are designed specifically for students and newcomers to high performance computing, providing the opportunity to learn about careers in the field.

 Registration (which includes parking) is $175 for all sessions, materials and meals.
 Support from industry sponsors reduces registration fees for all students (graduate and undergraduate) to just $35.
 Postdocs can register for $95, and a special “tutorials only” fee for Thursday’s session is $110.
 All registrations include a Reception sponsored by HPE.

 The RMACC also sponsors a poster competition for students to showcase their research.
 The winners receive all-expenses paid trips to the national Super Computing conference – SC18 – in Dallas, TX, in November.

-To learn more about the HPC Symposium, how to enter the poster competition, or to register, visit the website at www.rmacc.org/hpcsymposium.
+To register or to learn more about the HPC Symposium, including how to enter the poster competition, visit the website www.rmacc.org/hpcsymposium.